marcospinello/talk-tech-writers-tech-docs/source/slides.md

 ## Question 2: What are they trying to do?

+Task:
-Task: complete partner onboarding with the fewest unknowns.
+- Complete partner onboarding with the fewest unknowns.

 <!--
 Move from audience identity to audience intent.
 The page should support a task, not merely describe a system.